K3D-tools/K3D-jupyter/docs/source/api_reference/helpers/download.rst

 .. note::
-    If a file with a similar name already exists in the current directory, `helpers.download`_ will not overwrite the file and just return the file name.
+    If a file with a similar name already exists in the current directory, `download` will not overwrite the file and just return the file name.

 **Examples**